IVRPowers/blog/content/post/industries/industries-field.md

 -----------
 ###### Photo source: Pexels.
 Creative Commons

-# 80% of service organizations say Mobile Field Service is required to improve staff efficiency and speed.
+# Collaboration tools improve team efficiency by 20%
 ---

 One of the keys of technical assistance success is effectiveness.
 Voice and video over the internet in real time provide tools to field professionals that make **a noticeable difference in results.** Real-time video, voice and messaging applications enable mobile workforces to get **immediate additional support** by sharing photos, data or videos with other experts.
 By improving communication, **resolution times are speeded up** and, therefore, costs are reduced.